lenzjo/TLCBudget/readme.md

 **Phase 4**: Add load and save functionality.

-**Phase 5**: Add multi-user capability, so the whole family can have their own individual budget plans ;)
+**Phase 5**: Add multi-user capability, so the whole family can have their own individual budget plans ;) To accomplish this login/register etc. dialogs/pages will need to be added.

 **Phase 6**: Allow a user to have multiple budgets.
 (Dunno about this one yet..).